Multiple forms, images, expressions, intentions, and interpretations connect narrators, listeners, and readers throughout the sound recording genre.

 Slavery, legibility, and gunboat diplomacy of United States’ policies brought this conversation inside to the formation of today’s vast country-state, and with it our shared human drive to catalog memory, experience, and the timelines of literary and journalistic text about the truth.
 To remember, to engage, to respect appropriated peoples and their land, and “These laws” written by white colonialist justice principles, is to become less isolated, and less ignorant, of geographic and linguistic areas of understanding known from within Anzaldúa’s Borderlands/Las Fronteras.

-How can we connect to the present while not imposing sanctions of time, place, and memory upon a future generation of international citizens?
+How can we connect to the present, and never impose sanctions of time, place, and memory upon future generations of internationalized citizens?

-In seeking to record perspective and experience from both sides of the border (any fence or institutional legibility) my work hopes to speak for itself through the voices of shared memory, equal access, and reciprocal communication.
+In seeking to record perspectives, sounds, and voices from both sides of the borderlands (any prepared boundary or institutional legibility) –– my work hopes to speak for itself through the shared voice of memory, equal access, and reciprocal communication.

 By the time I got to Las Cruces, the study of narrative, storytelling, and public history demanded political discourse and, therefore, public record.
 A few years earlier, seeking journals, ledgers, box-files of company comment on the Ludlow Massacre at the Colorado Fuel & Iron Archives, it became clear how easy the potential that we may forget, mis-remember, or intentionally escape history; to perhaps skip a day of record keeping, a week, possibly much longer, and to be free from the responsibility of transparency, truth, and factual information about history.